 The FAFSA determines your eligibility for Federal Aid (Federal Grants and/or Federal Loans).
 Unless you are paying cash, you will need to complete the FAFSA.

-A Stafford loan is a government guaranteed student loan that is deferred until you leave school or your enrollment drops below half-time status.
-There are two types of Stafford loans: Subsidized and Unsubsidized.
+A Direct loan is a government guaranteed student loan that is deferred until you leave school or your enrollment drops below half-time status.
+There are two types of Direct loans: Subsidized and Unsubsidized.

 The federal government pays the interest on the Subsidized portion of the loan while you are in school.
-However, the interest on the Unsubsidized portion, interest will accrue as soon as it is disbursed.
+However, the interest on the Unsubsidized portion will accrue as soon as it is disbursed.

 No, you do not have to pay any interest while you are in school.
 However, you may choose to make payments in an effort to keep the interest down.
 When you leave school, the accrued interest on the unsubsidized loans will be capitalized (added to the principal).
 You will then pay interest on the interest that has been capitalized.